Is My Cat Sick? A Guide for Cat Owners

 Changes in Coat and Skin

-A cat's coat and skin can reflect their overall health.
-Pay attention to excessive hair loss, dry or flaky skin, lesions, rashes, or signs of irritation.
-These symptoms may be indicative of allergies, parasites, dermatitis, or underlying systemic issues that require veterinary attention.
+A cat’s coat and skin can reflect overall health.
+Look for excessive hair loss, dry or flaky skin, rashes, lesions, or irritation.
+These may signal allergies, parasites, skin infections, or other systemic issues.